IsaiahSama/Fight-Parade/concepts/overview.md

 As mentioned in the README.md file, the game had a good amount of features to it, as I most likely went a bit overboard as it was the first publicly accessible game I actually ever made.
 This folder will serve as a place for me to keep track of the features I've added / want to add, to make the development process go a bit more focused.

+Note: Nothing here is final, and are all subject to change as development continues.

 ## Technology

 This project will be built using my FSH (pronounced fish) stack, which makes use of: